71/lesspass.rs/README.md

     Generate an alphanumeric password using the previously saved entropy: cat entropy.txt | lesspass -S

-    The two previous examples are obviously equivalent to: lesspass example.org contact@example.org password -i 10000 -S
+    The two previous examples are equivalent to: lesspass example.org contact@example.org password -i 10000 -S
 ```